innovacy/Up/README.md

         "loadCss": "mystyle.css"
     }

+#### config.json: highlightJs

+    {
+        "highlightJs": false
+    }

+By default, the highlight.js javascript library is loaded for automatic code highlighting.
+However, if you have no use of this feature for your pages or just don't want to use it, you can deactivate loading of any highlightJs resources alltogether, by setting this config setting explicitly to false.

 #####  Settings to be documented (work in progress)

     {
-      "useSideNav": "true",      // Won't create a side navigation if false "title": "",               // If set, will add this to the title of all pages, otherwise it will take the first header only
+      "useSideNav": true,      // Won't create a side navigation if false "title": "",               // If set, will add this to the title of all pages, otherwise it will take the first header only
       "lineBreaks": "original",  // Can be "gfm" for Github flavoured line breaks "anchorCharacter": "#"     // Is shown on links